isomerpages/moe-ganengsengsch/_about-us/School Rules and Regulations.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Every student must be punctual to school.
 Students must be present in
-their classes at</p>
-<p>8:00 a.m. from Monday to Friday, except at 8:20 a.m on odd week Wednesdays,
-or they will be deemed as late.
+their classes at 8:00 a.m. from Monday to Friday, except at 8:20 a.m on odd week Wednesdays, or they will be deemed as late.
 In addition, absence from school must be accompanied by a medical certificate.
 Any student who is late or absent from school without a valid reason will be subjected to disciplinary actions.</p>
 </td>
 </tr>
 <tr>